chudur-budur/tpu/README-NOD.md

 To get started, make sure you install Tensorflow 1.15+.

-* Most of the models need TPU for faster training and reproducing the results from the papers, so we recommend using TPU.
-But in any case, For GPU training, make sure it has the GPU support.
+* **Most of the models for instance segmentation and detection require TPU for faster training and reproducing the results from the papers.
+Therefore, we recommend using TPU.** But in any case, for GPU training, make sure it has the GPU support.
 See the [guideline](https://www.tensorflow.org/install/gpu) by Tensorflow.

 ```bash
 pip3 install tensorflow-gpu==1.15  # GPU
 ```

+**Please note: we didn't run any models from this code-base on GPU.

 * For Cloud TPU / TPU Pods training, make sure Tensorflow 1.15+ is pre-installed in your Google Cloud VM.